Network Evolution Based on Centrality

 The underlying mechanisms of link formation governing the evolution of a network ultimately determine its emergent properties at the aggregate level \citep{albert02:_statis, Dorogovtsev:2006}.
-In particular, there exists numerous empirical evidences that the network evolution can be driven by {\em centrality}, where nodes with higher centrality are more likely to form or receive links \citep{nerkar05:_evolut_of_r_d_capab, gulati99:_where_do_inter_networ_come_from}.
-The notion of centrality was recognized to play a fundamental role in the most despair fields, ranging from dynamical systems \cite{restrepo05:_onset_of_synch_in_large}, synchronization \cite{Nishikawa:2003}, biology \cite{jain98:_autoc_sets_growt_compl_evolut_model}, and economics \cite{nerkar05:_evolut_of_r_d_capab,gulati99:_where_do_inter_networ_come_from}.
-In spite of its importance, a formal understanding of how networks evolve when the formation of links depends on the centrality of the nodes involved is still missing.
+In particular, there exists ample empirical evidence that the network evolution can be driven by {\em centrality}, where nodes with higher centrality are more likely to form or receive links \citep{nerkar05:_evolut_of_r_d_capab, gulati99:_where_do_inter_networ_come_from}.
+The notion of centrality was recognized to play a fundamental role in the most despair fields, ranging from dynamical systems \cite{restrepo05:_onset_of_synch_in_large}, synchronization \cite{Nishikawa:2003}, biology \cite{jain98:_autoc_sets_growt_compl_evolut_model}, and economics \cite{nerkar05:_evolut_of_r_d_capab, gulati99:_where_do_inter_networ_come_from}.
+In spite of its importance, a formal understanding of how networks evolve when the formation of links depends on the centrality of the nodes is still missing.

-Depending on the context, several measures of centrality have been introduced to quantify the central position of a node in a network: \textit{degree}, \textit{eigenvector}, \textit{betweenness}, \textit{closeness}, \textit{PageRank} and \textit{Bonacich centrality} are the most prominent ones \citep{wasserman94:_social_networ_analy, brin98:_anatom_of_large_scale_hyper}.
+Depending on the context, several measures of centrality have been introduced to quantify the importance of the position of a node in a network: \textit{degree}, \textit{eigenvector}, \textit{betweenness}, \textit{closeness}, \textit{PageRank} and \textit{Bonacich centrality} are the most prominent ones \citep{wasserman94:_social_networ_analy, brin98:_anatom_of_large_scale_hyper}.
 Due to this variety, few attempts have been made so far to elucidate the common features underlying the emergent properties of networks evolving by centrality \cite{holme06:_dynam_networ_agent_compet_high}.